Luxury Wedding Invitations

 Stylish and lovingly crafted contemporary and traditional wedding invitations

 Our delightful range of personalised wedding invitations are as individual as they are varied and require a similarly varied array of techniques in their production.
 Many are at least in part lovingly crafted by hand or require a precision and delicacy of manufacture that uses time honoured methods and traditional printing techniques in their production.
 Others embrace modern digital technology to produce the colourful designs that have been created for us by our international designers.
-Whether created on antique printing presses or the most modern of machinery, all our bespoke wedding invitations are made to the highest standards so you can be assured of a high quality product every time.
+Whether created on antique printing presses for embossed wedding invitations or the most modern of machinery, all our bespoke wedding invitations are made to the highest standards so you can be assured of a high quality product every time.

 Help and Guidance with your designs and wedding invitation wording

 We have been involved in helping brides and their families with their luxury wedding Invitations for more than 20 years and during this time we have been asked all sorts of questions ranging from the very simple to the weird and wonderful.
 Based on this experience, we are very conscious that no two weddings are the same so please feel free to ask us about anything.
 Things to consider might include the time of year of the wedding and any relevant colour schemes.
 If you are holding the wedding in a specific location you might like the colour scheme to complement the wedding venue or the location and this especially applies if you are getting married abroad.
-When it comes etiquette and the wedding invitation wording, we have encountered some unusual issues over the years, some involving delicate family politics so we have plenty of experience in this field.
+When it comes etiquette and the classic wedding invitation wording, we have encountered some unusual issues over the years, some involving delicate family politics so we have plenty of experience in this field.
 Do please also refer to our blog in the “notebook” section for more tips on wording etiquette.
 Paper weights and colours come in abundance but can sometimes be limited by the choice of print process which you are looking to use, but don't worry, we will know what works and what will not.
 Do please also bear in mind that many of our custom wedding invitations are designs in which the fonts and ink colours cannot be altered.

 I am having a very traditional wedding and would like to include RSVP cards, is there anything else that should be sent with my wedding invitations?